-The Legend of The Looms
+Ali Al-Jamri: The Legend of The Looms at Blackburn Museum

-Working in film for the first time, Ali Al-Jamri’s commission titled The Legend of The Looms is an installation of poetry, film and textiles exploring shared revolutionary histories through handloom weaving.
-It features a filmed narrative debate poem between two ghostly handloom weavers: one from the North West, where weavers were critical in working class movements before, during and after the Peterloo Massacre of 1819; the other from Bahrain, where weaving communities played vital roles in reform movements.
-In this dramatised performance, the ghostly weavers spar over whose life was harder, whose struggles were fiercer, whose folk poetry better, until they find common ground and friendship.
-Filmed with the weavers of Al-Jamri’s own family in Bahrain, and in Rossendale Valley, at a historic weaver’s cottage in Rawtenstall, the piece delicately dances between place, fact and folklore, creating a new myth that explores how people of the diaspora can relate to an unlikely new landscape through the interconnectivity of oppressions, craft, and mortality.
-The film is exhibited in installation format with the textiles featured in the film, for which Al-Jamri is working with renowned Manchester-based textile artist Ibukun Baldwin.
+The ghostly weavers debated whose life was harder, whose struggles were fiercer, whose folk poetry better, before finding common ground and friendship.
+Filmed with the weavers of Ali’s family in Bahrain, and a historic weaver’s cottage in Rossendale Valley, Legend delicately danced between place, fact and folklore, and created a new myth that explores how people of the diaspora can relate to an unlikely new landscape through the interconnectivity of oppressions, craft, and mortality.
+The film was exhibited in installation format alongside the featured textiles, for which Al-Jamri worked with renowned Manchester-based textile artist Ibukun Baldwin.

 Project Credits